vineelkovvuri/vineelkovvuri.github.io/content/blog/Rust-From-vs-Into-traits-Part-2/index.md

 ---
 title: "Rust: From and Into trait - Part 2"
 date: 2025-01-14 23:33:54
+toc: true
 tags: ['Rust']
 ---

-## Rust: From and Into trait usage
+# Rust: From and Into trait usage

 Knowing how Rust's `From` and `Into` traits work is one part of the story, but being able to use them efficiently is another.
 In this code sample, we will